sourceallies/micro-frontend-blog/ui-commons/blog.md

 Some parts of our site require not only a consistent style, but also consistent behavior.
 We need Javascript to support these components.

-[Web Components]() is a collection of web standards that allow us to define custom elements and then include them within a hosting page.
+[Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) are a collection of web standards that allow us to define custom elements and then include them within a hosting page.
 We can leverage this technology to create a `sai-header` or `sai-footer` custom element.
 The individual applications can then put this at the top and bottom of each page regardless of what UI framework they are utilizing.
-Additionally, custom web components use a [shadow dom]() to ensure that the styling of the hosting page does not bleed over into the component styling.
+Additionally, custom web components use a [shadow dom](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM) to ensure that the styling of the hosting page does not bleed over into the component styling.

 The downside is that web components are somewhat complicated to create and don't lend themselves well to a reactive programming model.
-To aid in this we can leverage a newer library called [Lit]().
+To aid in this we can leverage a newer library called [Lit](https://lit.dev).
 This is a very small library that allows us to define a component along with a lifecycle for updating that component as things change (such as users clicking on menus or getting signed in).

-Refer to the [Lit Documentation]() for a complete reference.
+Refer to the [Lit Documentation](https://lit.dev/docs/) for a complete reference.
 For our custom header we create a `header.ts` file with the following:

 ```typescript